dijkstracula/pwllt/notes.md

 ## Typechecking, concretely

 OK, enough theory for now.
 Let's typecheck some programs.
-Our goal is to reconstruct a type for the max function.
+Our goal is to reconstruct a liquid type for the max function.
 This is a great first example because it's got simple control flow, but no iterative computation like loops or recursion.
 (That'll come later.)

 ## Base types: H-M